Quick Start Installation: OroCommerce Community Edition for Germany¶

 or scheduled tasks execution to run the command below every minute:

 app/consoleis a path from the project root folder.
 Please make sure you are using the full path for crontab configuration if you are running console command from a different location.

-Installed PHP Accelerators must be compatible with Symfony and Doctrine (support DOCBLOCKs).
+Configuration of used PHP Accelerator must be compatible with with Symfony and Doctrine and should support DOCBLOCKs.